Credentialing for therapists

 If the project involves multiple providers, group NPI details, roster maintenance, or provider adds under an existing payer setup, use the group practice credentialing path instead of treating the work like disconnected solo applications.

-It is not for therapists who need guaranteed acceptance, instant in-network status, guaranteed reimbursement increases, legal advice, or a platform that supplies clients and controls the payer relationship.
+It is not for therapists who need a promise that every selected payer will approve, instant in-network status, guaranteed reimbursement increases, legal advice, or a platform that supplies clients and controls the payer relationship.

-- Not a fit: guaranteed payer approval or closed-panel overrides
+• Not a fit: guaranteed approval by every selected payer or closed-panel overrides

 Getting paneled with insurance depends on payer processing, state, license type, panel availability, document completeness, CAQH access, contracting steps, and how quickly payer questions are resolved.
 Some applications move quickly; others take months or pause when a network is closed.